KevinSDJ/BeerTapDispenser/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.api.Beerdispenser ' is invalid and this project uses 'com.api.Beerdispenser' instead.
+* The original package name 'com.api.beer-dispenser' is invalid and this project uses 'com.api.beerdispenser' instead.

 # Getting Started